"Artificial Intelligence is not just a tool—it's a mirror reflecting humanity's pursuit of understanding intelligence itself."

 - Collective Intelligence: Shared problem-solving networks merging human insight and machine precision.

-- Ethical Coexistence: Establishing rights, responsibilities, and coexistence frameworks for intelligent systems.
+- Ethical Coexistence: Establishing rights and responsibilities for intelligent systems.

 🧩 Key Takeaways